 Boundary Scan Description Language (BSDL) is a subset of VHDL that is used to describe how JTAG (IEEE 1149.1) is implemented in a particular device.
 For a device to be JTAG compliant, it must have an associated BSDL file.

-These files are often available for download from manufacturers’ websites (see below).
+These files are often available for download from manufacturers’ websites, free of charge (see below).

 JTAG systems such as XJTAG use the information contained in a BSDL file to work out how to access a device in the JTAG chain.